 Creativity can be developed through the various ways parents interact with and respond to very young babies.
 These may be seen in the diverse ways a caregiver might use to calm, soothe, comfort, engage, amuse, delight, enthrall, even confuse or confound their child.
-Playing creatively with babies—even newborns—fosters many aspects of development.
+Playing creatively with babies — even newborns — fosters many aspects of development.
 The physical skills it promotes becomes one of the primary ways that babies learn about their world, thereby allowing them mental development and new ways of thinking, engaging, discovering, and problem solving.
 This growth may come from actual toys such as blocks, rings, or cups, but it may also come from cushions with bright colors or textures to explore, even objects that make interesting sounds will ignite a child’s curiosity.

 Singing, cuddling, and interacting are important ways to participate in play, but it is equally important to encourage independent play time as well.
 For a young baby, this may be a toy that is foot operated (one of the first gross motor skills to come online is control of kicking) that they can enjoy without parental interaction.
 Such moments, built up over time, allow your child’s focus to be self-directed for periods, and allow a sense of curiosity and wonder to build.

 Very young children learn about the world through their senses.
 Thus, to foster creativity and creative thinking right from the start, draw on this natural proclivity.
 Stimulating multiple senses, as babies develop the stamina, is a great way to foster imaginative thinking.
 A vast majority of your interactions should be hands-on activities where you and your baby interact face-to-face.
 However, there are also great ways to stimulate creativity with online interactions where parent and child are engaged in the experiences together.
 The element of surprise will also challenge your baby’s expectations, another great way to foster thinking.
-Drag this silly monkey over the dots and delight in what happens, together.

 Toddlers are ready for more when it comes to creative opportunities.
 Allow your child an expressive outlet for her thoughts, feelings, wishes, and imaginings.
 Challenge her new representational abilities by using her body in space: have her hop like a bunny, roar like a lion, etc. Get more abstract and see if he can become a kite, blowing in the wind, or a balloon blown too full that pops.
 Have her become a plane taking off or a lost kitten who finds its owner.